Signs of universality in the structure of culture: The formal representation of culture

-Assuming the definition of cultural distance given by Eq. \eqref{CultDist}, a cultural space is already specified by the list of features taken from an empirical data set, together with the associated ranges and types.
+Assuming the definition of cultural distance given by Eq.~\eqref{CultDist}, a cultural space is already specified by the list of features taken from an empirical data set, together with the associated ranges and types.
 In this empirically-defined cultural space, it is meaningful to talk about several types of SCVs.
 First, an empirical SCV is constructed from the empirical sequences of traits of the individuals selected from those sampled by the survey.
 Second, a shuffled SCV is constructed by randomly permuting the empirical traits among individuals, independently for every feature.
 Third, a random SCV is constructed by randomly choosing the trait of every person, for every feature.
 Note that the shuffled SCV exactly reproduces, for each feature, the empirical frequency of each trait, while disregarding all information about the frequencies of co-occurrence of various combinations of traits of two or more different features.
 Thus, shuffling destroys all feature-feature correlations $\rho^{k,l}$, as well as any higher-order correlations entailed by the empirical SCV, retaining only the information encoded in the marginal probability distributions associated to individual features.
 On the other hand, a random SCV retains nothing of the information inherent in the empirical SCV.

-Finally, note that the mathematical definition of cultural distance illustrated by Eq. \eqref{CultDist}, already used in Refs. \cite{Valori} in \cite{Stivala}, is not unique nor very sophisticated.
-Other definitions might capture differences in opinions, preferences, values, beliefs, attitudes and associated behavior tendencies in better, more precise ways -- see Ref. \cite{Castner} for a sophisticated approach.
+Finally, note that the mathematical definition of cultural distance illustrated by Eq.~\eqref{CultDist}, already used in Refs.~\cite{Valori} in~\cite{Stivala}, is neither unique nor very sophisticated.
+Other definitions might capture differences in opinions, preferences, values, beliefs, attitudes and associated behavior tendencies in better, more precise ways -- see Ref.~\cite{Castner} for a sophisticated approach.
 However, the current definition is arguably good enough for the problems explored in this study and for how they are attacked.
-Since this research approach -- using exogenous trait dynamics for probing the structure of cultural states -- is only in its infancy, keeping all quantitative tools and models as simple as possible is desirable.
-Moreover, the current definition of cultural distance constitutes a good bridge between exogenous dynamics models and available social survey data.